Cyfrin/Updraft/courses/security/1-review/13-upgradeable-contracts/+page.md

 }
 ```

+In this example:
+*   `A` and `B` have identical storage layouts (the same variables in the same order).
+This is a critical requirement.
-In this setup, `A` is our proxy and `B` is our implementation.
-When we call `setVars` on contract `A`, it makes a `delegatecall` to contract `B`.
-The `setVars` function from `B` is executed, but it modifies the `num`, `sender`, and `value` state variables located in `A`'s storage.
-The storage of `B` remains completely untouched.
+*   When we call the `setVars` function on contract `A`, it uses `delegatecall` to execute the `setVars` function from contract `B`.
+*   Although the code from `B` is running, it modifies the `num`, `sender`, and `value` state variables within contract `A`'s storage.
+Contract `B`'s storage remains untouched.

-A critical rule highlighted in the code comment is that the **storage layout must be the same** between the proxy and implementation contracts.
-Because `delegatecall` operates on the calling contract's storage, it writes data to storage slots based on the variable order in the implementation contract.
-If the layouts do not match, the implementation contract will write data to the wrong slots in the proxy, leading to a critical issue known as **state corruption**.
+The comment "**storage layout must be the same**" highlights the most significant risk associated with `delegatecall`.
+If the storage variables in the proxy and implementation contracts do not align perfectly, the implementation contract can inadvertently overwrite incorrect storage slots in the proxy, leading to state corruption and catastrophic bugs.

-### A Minimal Proxy Implementation
+### Building a Minimal Proxy Contract

-Now, let's see how these concepts are assembled into a functional, albeit minimal, proxy contract.
-The `SmallProxy.sol` file demonstrates the core components.

-A proxy needs to know the address of its current implementation contract.
-To avoid conflicts with variables in the implementation, this address is stored in a specific, standardized storage slot defined by EIP-1967.
+With an understanding of `delegatecall`, we can now construct a basic proxy.
+A robust proxy needs to do two things: forward all calls to an implementation contract and provide a mechanism to update the implementation address.

+Modern proxies use a specific storage slot to store the implementation address, as defined by standard EIP-1967.
+This prevents "storage collisions," where a variable in the proxy accidentally occupies the same storage slot as a variable in the implementation contract.

+Consider this minimal proxy implementation:

 ```solidity
 // SPDX-License-Identifier: MIT